rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 .. todo::
     Replace use autofunction

-When you use this method to restore a graph saved by a Tensorflow :mlc:`Machine Learning Control <>` implementation, you can minimally expect it to include the following:
+When you use this method to restore a graph saved by a Tensorflow MLC implementation, you can minimally expect it to include the following:

 ======  ===============================================